100% Permanent and Total Disability Ratings BenefitsUpdated: February 28, 2024

 The Claim Process

 The veteran submits a claim to the VA, including all relevant medical records and supporting evidence.
-The VA receives the claim, reviews it and determines the veteran’s service-connected disability percentage and updates the record.
+The VA receives the claim, reviews it, determines the veteran’s service-connected disability percentage and updates the record.

-The veteran, once the disability compensation award has been officially made by the VA and the record updated, can print out documentation explaining the nature and amount of the VA compensation.
+Once the VA has officially made the disability compensation award and the record has been updated, the veteran can print out the documentation explaining the nature and amount of VA compensation.

-Did you know that veterans with VA disability ratings may be eligible to apply for first-time home buyer programs, state government assistance or grants, tax exemptions, and discounted licenses issued by the state?
+Veterans can also use their documentation to claim state and local benefits.
+Veterans with VA disability ratings may be eligible to apply for first-time home buyer programs, state government assistance or grants, tax exemptions and discounted state-issued licenses.

-Some of these programs are offered to any veteran with a VA disability rating; others may only be provided for those rated at 100% permanent and total disability.
+Some of these programs are available to any veteran with a VA disability rating, while others may only be available to those with a 100% permanent and total disability rating.

 VA Claims Processes and the 100% Permanent and Total Disability Rating

-The VA claims review process for assigning disability ratings has everything to do with the nature of the medical issue, when and how it developed, and whether or not the problem is service connected and/or permanent.
+The VA claims review process for assigning disability ratings is based on the nature of the medical issue, when and how it developed and whether or not the problem is service-connected or permanent.

-However, there ARE circumstances where you can lose the VA Unemployability benefit if you start working.
-You will need to discuss your circumstances with a VA rep to see what is permitted in your specific case.
+However, they may lose the VA unemployability benefit if they start working.
+Discuss your circumstances with a VA representative to see what is permitted in your specific case.